 - portability level;

-- intrusion areas;
+- intrusion areas, and

 - availability level.

-5.1 Definition of threat portability level
+5.1 Definitions of threat portability levels

-This Recommendation defines the four levels of threat portability presented in Table 5.1-1.
+This Recommendation defines the four levels of threat portability presented in Table 1.

-Threat portability level
+Threat portability level Definition

 PI Pocket-sized or body-worn (Note 1)

-PII Briefcase or Backpack sized (Note 2)
+PII Briefcase or backpack sized (Note 2)

-PIII Motor-Vehicle sized (Note 3)
+PIII Motor-vehicle sized (Note 3)

 PIV Trailer-sized (Note 4)

-Table 5.1-1 - Definitions of threat portability levels
+Table 1 - Definitions of threat portability levels

-NOTE 1 - This portability level applies to threat devices that can be hidden in the human body and/or in the clothing.
+NOTE 1 - This portability level applies to threat devices that can be hidden in the human body and/or in clothing.

-NOTE 2 - This portability level applies to threat devices that are too large to be hidden in the human body and/or in the clothing, but is still small enough to be carried by a person (such as in a briefcase or a back-pack).
+NOTE 2 - This portability level applies to threat devices that are too large to be hidden in the human body and/or in clothing, but that are still small enough to be carried by a person (such as in a briefcase or a back-pack).

-NOTE 3 - This portability level applies to threat devices that are too large to be easily carried by a person, but large enough to be hidden in a typical consumer motor vehicle.
+NOTE 3 - This portability level applies to threat devices that are too large to be easily carried by a person, but small enough to be hidden in a typical consumer motor vehicle.